matomo-org/developer-documentation/docs/working-with-piwiks-ui.md

 Expected Result:

 Notes:
+TODO: where do we talk about adding JavaScript/LESS files?
+There may need to be another guide 'Working with Piwik's UI'
+TODO: also need to talk about special elements on the page and how to create your own widgets and how to use Piwik's JS code
+TODO: mention JS libs used, talk about ajaxHelper & uicontrol base object & require

 What's missing? (stuff in my list that was not in when I wrote the 1st draft) -->